chadcwilliams/brainstormChallengeSubmission/README.md

 <hr style="border:2px solid gray">

 ![Alt text](/Images/ArchitectureCoeffs.png "Figure 2.
-Example Architecture Coefficients") **figure 2.** An example of changing coefficients in a fixed architecture.
+Example Architecture Coefficients") **Figure 2.** An example of changing coefficients in a fixed architecture.

 **Equation for architecture A in Figure 2:**